steego/toychest/oblique-strategies.md

 * Break down all abstraction layers
 * Write out example input and output
 * Names evoke bias - Change all your variable and functions to single letters
+* Plagiarize  ...but credit the source.  ;)
+* Adhere to one principle religously.
+Make your code blaspheme the rest
+* Abuse a GoF pattern
+* Make something you care about mutable/impure.
+* Solve it by designing a protocol
+* Imagine your mother is the user
+* Can you turn it into a [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)?